-While seasonal celebrations look different this year, the holidays can still be a time to bring cheer to your day-to-day through festive decorating.
-However, all too often we find ourselves stuck when it comes to putting the trimmings around our homes.
+While seasonal celebrations bring joy, they can also bring stress.
+When celebrating (safely) with family and friends, you want your place to look the part, but that's easier said than done.
+So, we connected with experts to explain how to bring holiday cheer to your day-to-day through festive decorating.
+We know all too often it's easy to find ourselves stuck in a rut when it comes to putting the trimmings around our homes.
 We feel you, which is why we recently spoke with some fantastic interior designers about simple ways to infuse creativity into this process and make it a breeze.

 Read on for 5 easy holiday decorating tips that'll help you get into the seasonal spirit!

 Lighting is a great place to start in terms of holiday décor.
 Devin Shaffer, affordable interior design expert from Decorilla notes: “Illuminating your home with layers of light is perfect not only for the holidays, but also for those shorter winter days as well.”
 To achieve this, he suggests blending candles and lights with seasonal décor to create a relaxed ambiance.

 "Remember you can use lanterns inside your home as a table centerpiece, inside your fireplace or anywhere to create a cozy atmosphere," she adds.

 2. Make Simple Swaps to Create a Festive Table